sarvarurdushev/Custom-Search-Engine-with-Exa/README.md

 Assuming that we have those two installed, let's open up our preferred code editor (we recommend VS Code) and create a new file called main.py.

 ## Packages and Imports
-With Python installed, let's go ahead and use pip to download Exa:
+Use pip to install the Exa Python package:
 <pre> ```pip install exa_py``` </pre>

-Note: If this command doesn't work, try:
+If that doesn’t work, try:
 <pre> ```pip3 install exa_py``` </pre>

 In our main.py file, we're going to import Exa, and initialize Exa with our API key!